The Ancient Marvel of Cordoba, Spain – Things to Do & Travel Guide

 If you’ve taken a European architecture class, you’ve probably heard of the Great Mosque of Cordoba.
 Because it came up in so many of my courses, I just had to visit it on my trip to Andalusia.
 A huge perk is that it’s located in one of Andalusia’s finest cities: Cordoba.
 This city is filled with tonnes of charm, history, and beauty.

 However there are other things to do in Cordoba, and I actually consider a lot of them must-sees as well.
 You must head over to the Alcazar de los Reyes Cristianos.
-The building is not super impressive, though it is sizable.
+The building is not super impressive, though it is sizable and has an expansive history.
 What’s tremendous about this place is the gardens.
 They are large and so, so gorgeous.
 Tonnes of colour, water features, etc. I spent so much time in these gardens and they definitely can’t be missed.

 Another place to see is Palacio de Viana.
 This is a palace with a few courtyards and gardens.
 You can also take a tour of the interior but they’re offered only in Spanish.
 It’s a great example of the wealthy courtyard architecture of Cordoba.
 It also holds Cordoba’s oldest courtyard!
 Which I believe was called “Courtyard of the Cats” – a great name, in my humble opinion.
 Cordoba is known for its flowers and courtyards, and Palacio de Viana is a great place to see both of those within an authentic setting.